skip to content

 Consider donating securities

-In addition, changes to the Alternative Minimum Tax (AMT) are expected to come into effect in 2024.
-While the donation of publicly listed securities will normally result in no capital gain for income tax purposes, the proposed changes to AMT include 30% of the capital gains on publicly listed securities in the calculation used for alternate minimum taxable income.
-In addition, under the AMT proposals, there will be a reduction of the donation tax credit allowed in calculating AMT to 50% of the credit otherwise allowed.
-This means that for individuals considering making significant charitable donations, it may be advisable to consider doing so in 2023 when the current rules would not create an AMT issue.
-To see how the new rules could impact you, read our article: Alternative Minimum Tax changes are coming, and speak with a BDO tax advisor.
+However, as noted above, changes to the AMT came into effect in 2024.
+While the donation of publicly listed securities will normally result in no capital gain for income tax purposes, the changes to AMT include 30% of the capital gains realized on the donation of publicly listed securities in the calculation of adjusted taxable income used for AMT.
+In addition, under the new AMT rules, there will be a reduction of the donation tax credit allowed in calculating AMT to 80% of the credit otherwise allowed.
+Individuals considering making significant charitable donations should carefully consider the AMT implications.

 Manage your medical expenses

-In the case of medical expenses, only amounts exceeding $2,635 (limit may vary by province or territory) or 3% of net income (whichever is less) are eligible for a credit.
-In Quebec, eligible medical expenses must be reduced by 3% of family income.
+In the case of medical expenses, only amounts exceeding $2,759 (limit may vary by province or territory) or 3% of net income (whichever is less) are eligible for a credit.
+In Quebec, eligible medical expenses must be reduced by 3% of the family income.

 If your medical expenses for the current year are already over the threshold and you anticipate that you won't have medical expenses above next year's threshold, consider paying now for additional expenses that will arise in the near future.